About the P-EBT program

 Using your P-EBT card

-- I’ve lost my P-EBT card from the last round.
-Do I need a replacement card?
+- I’ve lost my P-EBT card.
+How do I get a replacement card?

 - How do I activate my P-EBT card?